NGL People

 Jen Nelles is a Senior Research Fellow with the Innovation Caucus and co-director of the Oxford Regions, Innovation, and Enterprise Lab (ORIEL) at Oxford Brookes Business School. specializes in the areas of innovation and productivity policy, urban and metropolitan governance, regional economic development, infrastructure, and system dynamics.
 Her most recent work looks at the productivity puzzle and regional inequality in the UK and applies a system dynamics lens to understanding mechanisms and outcomes of agglomeration.
 Her most recent book takes a close look at one of these, the Port Authority of New York and New Jersey, to understand how entrepreneurial intergovernmental organizations succeed and fail in fragmented political environments.
 Her scholarship on Regional Intergovernmental Organizations (RIGOs) and other cross-boundary regional organisations continues to bring nuance and new perspectives to the dialogue on regional governance in the United States.
 She also co-directs the RSA Network on Infrastructural Regionalism (NOIR).
 Oxford Brookes ResearchGate

-Jay Rickabaugh is an Assistant Professor of Public Administration in the Department of Government and Justice Studies at Appalachian State University (Boone, NC).
+Jay Rickabaugh is an Assistant Professor of Public Administration at North Carolina State University’s School of Public and International Affairs (Raleigh, NC).
 His research focuses on how collaborative governance and regionalism impacts rural communities.
-In addition to his affiliation with UIC’s Networks and Governance Lab, he is also affiliated with Appalachian State’s Research Institute for Environment, Energy and Economics.
+In addition to his affiliation with UIC’s Networks and Governance Lab, he is also affiliated with the NCSU’s Science and Technology for Phosphorus Sustainability Center (STEPS) investigating collaborative governance and regional mechanisms affecting phosphorus in both soil and water.
 He also partners with Jen Nelles on projects pertaining to Regional Intergovernmental Organizations (RIGOs).

 Affiliated Students Heading link